RonenNess/Shaku/README.md

 Shaku.assets.free(url);
 ```

-Note that if you have a reference to this asset elsewhere and you try to use it after freeing it, it may not work.
+Note that if you have a reference to this asset from before freeing it and you try to use it, an exception will most likely be thrown.

-You can also free all loaded assets, by calling `clearCache`:
+You can also free all loaded assets at once, by calling `clearCache`:

 ```js
 Shaku.assets.clearCache();